Nokia C1

 The Nokia C1 is a Nokia-branded budget smartphone released by HMD Global, running the Android Go variant of Android.
 The phone supports 3G network speed and was announced on December 11, 2019.

 Specifications

 Two cameras and two flashes

 The smartphone has two, front and rear, 5 megapixel (MP) cameras.
 Nokia C1 has also two, front and rear, flashes.

 Display

-The smartphone has 5.45" (5.45 inches) FWVGA+ IPS LCD display.
+The smartphone has 5.45" (5.45 inches) FWVGA+ IPS LCD.

 Battery, radio and storage

 The smartphone has 2,500 mAh removable battery, 3.5 mm audio jack, FM radio, 16 Gigabit (GB) of storage, and a microSD card slot.

 Operating system

 Nokia C1 has Android 9 Pie (Go Edition) operating system with 1 GB of RAM and Quad Core 1.3 Gigahertz (GHz) processor as CPU.

 Advertisement

 The slogan for the Nokia C1 was "Level Up", as HMD Global explaining, the smartphone was built for great flash-lit selfies with the front camera, getting video calls, and watching YouTube with a bigger, 5.4" display.
 As HMD Global spokesman Juho Sarvikas said, "Millions of consumers across markets in Africa, Middle East and APAC will upgrade from a feature phone to their first smartphone.
 Nokia C1 is a smartphone they can trust — bringing quality experiences at an affordable price with 3G connectivity."